mredenti/ModernCMake/slides/episodes/targets.md

 # Targets

+## WHAT ARE CMAKE TARGETS

+What are CMake targets?
+CMake target
+Many times in the documentation you may read about CMake target.
+A target is something that CMake should build (i.e. generate something enabling the building of the target).
+A CMake target has dependencies and properties.
+1 Executable are targets: add executable
+2 Libraries are targets: add library
+3 There exist some builtin targets: install, clean, package, . . .
+4 You may create custom targets: add custom target CMake

+## TARGET DEPENDENCIES AND PROPERTIES

+Target dependencies and properties I
+A CMake target has dependencies and properties.
+Dependencies
+Most of the time, source dependencies are computed from target specifications using CMake builtin dependency scanner (C, C++, Fortran) whereas library dependencies are inferred via target link libraries specification.
+If this is not enough then one can use add dependencies, or some properties.
+CMake

+## dksfjd

+Properties
+Properties may be attached to either target or source file (or even test).
+They may be used to tailor prefix or suffix to be used for libraries, compile flags, link flags, linker language, shared libraries version, . . . see : set target properties or set source files properties Sources vs Targets
+Properties set to a target like COMPILE FLAGS are used for all sources of the concerned target.
+Properties set to a source are used for the source file itself (which may be involved in several targets).

 ## Targets

 CMake is all about targets and properties.
 An executable is a target, a library is a